dsaisrih/Constraint-Satisfaction-Problem/README.md

-Constraint Satisfaction Problem (CSP) Learning Website Project Description

-The Constraint Satisfaction Problem (CSP) Learning Website is a web-based application designed to help users understand the fundamental concepts of CSP in Artificial Intelligence.
-The project demonstrates how variables can be assigned values from a domain while satisfying specific constraints.

-This website provides interactive examples such as Cryptarithmetic puzzles, Map Coloring, and Room Coloring problems to help users visualize and understand how CSP works in real-world scenarios.

-Features

-Interactive Cryptarithmetic Puzzle Solver

-Explanation of CSP components (Variables, Domain, Constraints)

-Step-by-step CSP solving process

-Demonstration of Map Coloring problem

-Demonstration of Room Coloring problem

-Simple and easy-to-use user interface

-CSP Concepts Covered
-Variables

-Elements that need to be assigned values.

-Example:

-S, E, N, D, M, O, R, Y
-Domain

-Possible values each variable can take.

-Example:

-{0,1,2,3,4,5,6,7,8,9}
-Constraints

-Rules that limit how values can be assigned.

-Example:

-Each letter must represent a unique digit

-The first letter cannot be zero

-The equation must be mathematically correct

-Example Problems
-1. Cryptarithmetic Problem

-Users can enter puzzles like:

-SEND + MORE = MONEY
-TWO + TWO = FOUR

-The system assigns digits to letters and finds a valid solution that satisfies all constraints.

-2. Map Coloring Problem

-This problem demonstrates how different regions on a map can be colored such that no two adjacent regions share the same color.

-3. Room Coloring Problem

-This example shows how rooms in a layout can be colored while ensuring neighboring rooms have different colors.

-Technologies Used

-HTML – Website structure

-CSS – Styling and layout design

-JavaScript – CSP solving logic and interactivity

-How to Run the Project

-Download or clone the repository.

-Open the project folder.

-Run the following file in any web browser:

-index.html
-Project Structure
+# 🌐 Constraint Satisfaction Problem (CSP) Learning Website

+🎯 **Objective**
+To make **Constraint Satisfaction Problems (CSPs)** in Artificial Intelligence easy to understand through **interactive, visual, and practical examples**.

+---

+## 📖 Overview
+The **CSP Learning Website** is a web-based application that demonstrates how variables can be assigned values from a domain while satisfying specific constraints.

+Learners can explore CSP concepts through interactive examples such as:
+- ✍️ Cryptarithmetic puzzles
+- 🗺️ Map Coloring problems
+- 🏠 Room Coloring problems

+---

+## ✨ Features
+- 🔢 Interactive Cryptarithmetic Puzzle Solver
+- 📘 Explanation of CSP components (Variables, Domain, Constraints)
+- 🪜 Step-by-step CSP solving process
+- 🗺️ Map Coloring demonstration
+- 🏠 Room Coloring demonstration
+- 🎨 Simple and easy-to-use user interface

+---

+## 🧩 CSP Concepts Covered
+- **Variables** → Elements that need values
+  *Example:* `S, E, N, D, M, O, R, Y`

+- **Domain** → Possible values for each variable
+  *Example:* `{0,1,2,3,4,5,6,7,8,9}`

+- **Constraints** → Rules limiting assignments
+  *Examples:*
+  - Each letter must represent a unique digit
+  - The first letter cannot be zero
+  - The equation must be mathematically correct

+---

+## 🧪 Example Problems
+1. **Cryptarithmetic Problem**
+   - Input puzzles like:
+     - `SEND + MORE = MONEY`
+     - `TWO + TWO = FOUR`
+   - The solver assigns digits to letters and finds valid solutions.

+2. **Map Coloring Problem**
+   - Demonstrates how regions on a map can be colored so that no two adjacent regions share the same color.

+3. **Room Coloring Problem**
+   - Shows how rooms in a layout can be colored while ensuring neighboring rooms have different colors.

+---

+## 🛠️ Technologies Used
+- **HTML** → Website structure
+- **CSS** → Styling and layout design
+- **JavaScript** → CSP solving logic and interactivity

+---

+## ▶️ How to Run the Project
+1. Download or clone the repository.
+2. Open the project folder.
+3. Run `index.html` in any web browser.

+---

+## 📂 Project Structure
 CSP-Website
 │
 ├── index.html